 7. To make double-sided or stapled copies, etc. press the appropriate buttons on the touchscreen, near the bottom.
 It is a good idea to make "Sample Copy" before making all copies to be certain it is correct.

-8. If asking a student employee to make copies or scan for you, please give them your department ID code and a time line of when you need the task completed.
+8. If asking the Administrative Associate to make copies or scan for you, please give them your department ID code and a time line of when you need the task completed.

 The number of copies allocated to each individual will be announced before the beginning of each new academic year.
 If you do not know the amount you have been allocated, please see the Business Manger.
 The allocation is based on the course load taught by the Instructor.